christen-reinhart/ops-reading-notes/ops-401/401Final_Project/401Retro3.md

 - Worked on the Lambda function triggered by an event but still no resolution.
 - Monitored network activity for any signs of compromise or attacks then logged incident report.

-2.What specific contributions did you make?
+2. What specific contributions did you make?
 Please share links to your work from today (documentation or PRs/commits).

 - Created multiple network diagrams and topologies.
 - Went through all the logged events in GuardDuty since Splunk was having issues.